Klemek/QuoteBox/README.md

 # QuoteTube Beta 1.5
 ## Description
-QuoteTube is a simple soundbox tool in which you can extract a part of any youtube video and play "quotes" (the extracted sound) indefinitely without Internet.
+QuoteTube is a simple soundbox tool in which you can extract a part of any Youtube™ video and play "quotes" (the extracted sound) indefinitely without Internet.
 QuoteTube doesn't use a server for processing the different steps but will use instead Youtube-dl (through QPython app using) and FFmpeg libs.

 [Download it here](https://klemek.fr/quotetube/quotetube-beta1.5.apk)